COMBINATIONS

 ---|---|---|

-In the template file, navigate to the Arrays worksheet to see the L_COMBINATIONS function in action.
+In the template file, navigate to the Arrays worksheet to see the COMBINATIONS function in action.

 Description

-L_COMBINATIONS returns an array in which each row of array_1 is paired with each of the rows of array_2 for a total of ROWS(array_1)*ROWS(array_2) combinations.
+COMBINATIONS returns an array in which each row of array_1 is paired with each of the rows of array_2 for a total of ROWS(array_1)*ROWS(array_2) combinations.
+COMBINATIONS works for both text and numeric values (as well as errors and boolean values).
+Although designed based on the Matlab combinations function, it is also similar to the DAX CROSSJOIN function.

-L_COMBINATIONS uses two other lambda functions: L_REPELEM creates the first column (or set of columns) from array_1 by repeating the elements vertically.
-L_REPARRAY creates the second column (or set of columns) by repeating the entire array_2 vertically.
+COMBINATIONS uses two other lambda functions: REPELEM creates the first column (or set of columns) from array_1 by repeating the elements vertically.
+REPARRAY creates the second column (or set of columns) by repeating the entire array_2 vertically.
 HSTACK combines the two sets.

 Finding combinations is useful in many different scenarios.
 Here are a few example uses: